hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 ### Giving Plays to Already Called Cards (Good)

-* As per the empty target priority list above, if a player only has one playable card in their hand and it is already fully known, then you CANNOT assign them a 0 action (a.k.a. a clue or discard" action).
+* As per the empty target priority list above, if a player only has one playable card in their hand and it is already fully known, then you CANNOT assign them a 0 action (a.k.a. a "clue or discard" action).
 In this case, you would tell them to blind-play the slot of the card that they already have full knowledge about.
 * However, if a player is *Finessed* for a card that will not yet be playable when it reaches their turn AND they have no other currently playable cards, then you MUST assign them a "clue or discard" action, since they cannot immediately play anything on their turn.

 ### Giving an Empty Clue After a Finesse (Bad)